chocochip287/readme-generator/README.md

 Provide brief responses to each open ended question and select a license when prompted.
 The application does the rest.

+A video demonstrating the application's usage can be seen here: [YouTube](https://www.youtube.com/watch?v=J5uXPhSl2xw)

 ## Tests

 None short of lots of rinse, repeat, and new commits.